GaoHan91/Eclipse-API-Recommendation-Plugin/README.md

 # Eclipse-API-Recommendation-Plugin

-Setting Up
+#Setting Up
--Download the file into eclipse
+#Download the file into eclipse

 Add the API_File_bigram.txt and API_File_reversebigram.txt into the project using the below dropbox link -https://www.dropbox.com/sh/gd6ccjobnw2ys5j/AAAxVmuxnQgwaOU3MZDbR-J-a?dl=0